loh-tar/KatePlugin-IndexView/README.md

 to do to make it ready for the future but some steps are done.

-### Last version is 0.9.1, Aug 2022
+### Last version is 0.9.2, Mar 2024

-  - Add AsciiDocParser with minimal support, but can be improved if needed
-  - Fix flicker when edit at the end of a (e.g. Markdown) document
+  - Keep it working with recent Kate version 24.02
+  - CMake changes to compile with Qt6/KF6, sadly not perfect
+  - Code requires now Qt 6.6

 Older release notes can you find below.